Why Building-Integrated Photovoltaics?

 The world is quickly evolving in the face of climate change, and with this shift, a pressing need for sustainable energy solutions has emerged.
 One of the innovative answers to this global issue is building-integrated photovoltaics, or BIPV.
 Not only do these panels serve the dual purpose of providing shelter and generating power, but they are also shaping the future of urban infrastructure.
 Let's dive into why BIPV is not just a feasible but also a preferred choice for modern-day construction.

 The integration of solar panels into buildings reduces the need for additional materials and space.
 This means fewer resources are utilized, and less waste is generated.
 By reducing the amount of raw materials required for construction and installation, we minimize the environmental footprint and the strain on natural resources.
-Moreover, as solar energy is green and renewable, it significantly reduces the building's carbon footprint.
+Moreover, since solar energy is green and renewable, it significantly reduces the building's carbon footprint.

 Space Efficiency